Is Vitamin D Deficiency A Hidden Problem In Urban Indians?

 The bottom lines

-People who work at offices or in shifts are vulnerable to vitamin D deficiency.
+People who work indoors are vulnerable to vitamin D deficiency.
 Not just this, our demanding lifestyles are also making us prone to other nutritional deficiencies as well.
 Hence, one needs to be proactive when it comes to matters of health.
-Offices too should include the awareness of vitamin D in their workplace wellness programmes.